-Georgia is home to over 10 million people and counting, according to the US Census Bureau, and is now the eighth most populous state in the nation.
-Meanwhile, a full 24.9 percent of the state's population is under the age of 18.
+Georgia is home to more than 10 million people and counting, according to the U.S. Census Bureau, and is now the eighth most populous state in the nation.
+Meanwhile, nearly a quarter of the state's population is under the age of 18.
 In short, there is a large generation of young people who are in need good educators.
 In fact, Projections Central shows astounding growth potential for teachers in Georgia.
-From 2012 to 2022, the need for elementary school teachers is expected to grow by 32 percent, and secondary school teachers will grow by 24 percent.
-These numbers are on par with the fastest growing industries in the nation.
+From 2014 to 2024, the need for elementary school teachers is expected to grow by 18.3 percent, and secondary school teachers will grow by 18.4 percent.
+These numbers are on par with the fastest-growing industries in the nation.

 With plenty of opportunity and new students on the way, Georgia teaching credentials could become more valuable than ever.
-And that's why it's important to start exploring this valuable career option sooner rather than later; learning how to become a teacher in Georgia now could mean a lifetime of security in the future.
-Continue reading to learn more about Georgia teaching credentials and how to get started in this career.
+And that's why it's important to start exploring this valuable career option sooner rather than later.
+Learning how to become a teacher in Georgia now could mean a lifetime of security in the future.

 Prerequisites to Becoming a Teacher in Georgia